umjammer/tritonus/README.md

 * timidity (lost by disk crash)
 * ~~use jna instead of jni~~
   * sub modules for linux only
 * make logging use lazy evaluation
+* check midi reader is buggy
+  * adhoc fix (remove from spi)